top of page

 They are proposing to build a small LNG storage facility in Kelowna and truck LNG up from the coast.

-LNG is methane, a dangerous greenhouse gas.
+LNG is methane, a dangerous greenhouse gas, when turned back into gas from liquid.

 WHY NOT?
 FTFO thinks this is an unnecessary expense and unnecessary danger.